 What went right

-Everything up to about... a year ago was a dream came true.
+Everything up to about... a year ago was a dream come true.
 I had fun working out the script and storyboarding the first draft, recording the first mocap session and sorting out the takes, trying out some exciting special effects and simulation frameworks, practicing in ZBrush.

 Sculpted a couple characters, rigged them for the first "clean" take in one of the scenes to thoroughly test the overall idea and get the "feel" for the tempo of the narration – something I find especially important to get right when it comes to storytelling, before going any further.